3d Printing in The Future Trends and Innovations to Watch

 Advancements in Material Science

 With new technologies, printers can print multiple materials in a single product.
-For example, they can make complex parts of flexible and strong materials without assembling them.
+For example, they can create complex parts from flexible and strong materials without needing to assemble them.

-The aerospace and healthcare industries use biodegradable plastics and heat-resistant alloys created by scientists to 3D print.
+The aerospace and healthcare industries utilize biodegradable plastics and heat-resistant alloys developed by scientists for 3D printing.

 Material activated with heat or water is capable of self-healing or morphing.
 For instance, it might enable devices to self-repair minor scratches or dents.